Nolinda/NWU-Tech-Trends-Benefit-Realisation-Report-Time-Savings-and-Client-Insights/README.md

 4. Interact with Visuals: Hover over any data point in the charts to view more detailed information through tooltips.
 You can also click on certain visuals to drill down further into the data.

+# REFERENCE LIST
+1. One Magic Minute, 2023.
+How To Check Null Values in Dataset Using Power BI ??? | Power BI | Data Analysis Using Power BI [video online].
+Available at: https://youtu.be/0vy6AY9jX3g [Accessed 6 October 2024].
+2.